XXXTentacion: Legacy

 Onfroy has RIAA-certified sales of 38 million units in the US and BPI-certified sales of over 7 million units in the UK.
 He is also one of the Top-20 all-time best selling artists in terms of digital singles, with a total of 49 million RIAA-certified digital sales as of October 2020.
 In August 2021, Onfroy's single, "Sad!", was certified Diamond in the US.

 Artists such as Billie Eilish and Juice Wrld have cited XXXTentacion as a musical influence.

-Onfroy has been cited as an influence by a number of artists, including Billie Eilish, Juice Wrld, Kendrick Lamar, Lil Nas X, Trippie Redd, and Kanye West.
+Onfroy has been cited as an influence by a number of artists, including Billie Eilish, Juice Wrld, Kendrick Lamar, Lil Nas X, Trippie Redd, Baby Keem, and Kanye West.

 As of February 2024, Onfroy's last Instagram post before his death holds the record of the 11th most-liked Instagram post of all-time with 32.5 million likes.

 According to YouGov polling as of July 2023, a majority of Americans have heard of Onfroy.
 A plurality of Americans view him positively, with 56 percent of Americans who have heard of him holding a positive opinion, and 19 percent holding a negative opinion.
 52 percent of respondents said they have heard of Onfroy.
 He is most famous and popular among Millennials and Generation Z, with 75 percent having heard of him and 65 percent of those holding a positive opinion.
 He is known by 43 percent of Generation X and 24 percent of Baby Boomers.

+In the years following his death, Onfroy was increasingly cited as an influential figure in the development of rage rap, with artists such as Trippie Redd crediting him for his influence on the genre, particularly through his distorted production, high-energy performances and experimental approach to trap music, alongside artists like Playboi Carti and Lil Uzi Vert, who helped popularize the sound.